List of radar types

 This is a list of different types of radar.

 Detection and search radars

 Search radars scan great volumes of space with pulses of short radio waves.
 They typically scan the volume two to four times a minute.
-The waves are usually less than a meter long.
+The radio waves are usually less than a meter long.
 Ships and planes are metal, and reflect radio waves.
-The radar measures the distance to the reflector by measuring the time of the roundtrip from emission of a pulse to reception, dividing this by two, and then multiplying by the speed of light.
+The radar measures the distance to the reflector by measuring the time of the round trip from emission of a pulse to reception, dividing this by two, and then multiplying by the speed of light.
 To be accepted, the received pulse has to lie within a period of time called the range gate.
 The radar determines the direction because the short radio waves behave like a search light when emitted from the reflector of the radar set's antenna.